Multiclet: Potential benefits

 The multicellular microprocessor architecture makes it easier to perform parallel execution because the need to access intermediate memory for each operation is eliminated, thus each cell can operate independently until the result is needed.
 The microprocessor can operate with reduced performance if one or more of the microprocessor cells become non-functioning.
 The dynamic reconfiguration of the microprocessor, in case of permanent failures makes it ideal for operation under harsh conditions such as in space applications.

 Realization of all operations within each statement, without memory involvement improves computing power by 4–5 times and reduces the microprocessor energy consumption by up to 10 times.

 Criticism

-July, 2012, a critical view was posted on a forum which discusses potential challenges related to scaling of the technology.
+In July 2012, a critical view was posted on a forum which discusses potential challenges related to scaling of the technology.
 The main obstacle would be the high level of communication required between the different cells of the multicellular architecture and its implementation using CMOS semiconductor process technology below 180 nanometer.